sielerjm/michaelsieler/Career/postdoc.rst

 - Email: sielerjm (at) oregonstate (dot) edu
 - `LinkedIn <https://www.linkedin.com/in/mjsielerjr/>`_

-I look forward to connecting and exploring opportunities to contribute to groundbreaking research in the microbiome field.
+I look forward to connecting and exploring potential opportunities in your lab!